 - Email me when messages are removed

-- Tick this checkbox to have the system email you (at this address) when the previous rules have been applied and the messages have been archived.
+- Check this checkbox to have the system email you (at this address) when the previous rules have been applied and the messages have been archived.

-- Once you’ve set up the user as a fully hosted email user, you can simply click the Create Address button at the bottom of the page to save the new information.
+Once you’ve finished entering all of the details for a fully-hosted email user, you can simply click the Create Address button at the bottom of the page to save the new information.

-If this is the first email user created for the domain, the MX record and the other mail records will be set for the domain once the user has been created.
-This will require up to 6 hours for the DNS to resolve for each mail record.
+If this is the first email user created for the domain, the MX record and the other mail records are set for the domain once the user has been created.
+This requires up to 6 hours for the DNS to resolve for each mail record.
 Because of this, the user will not be accessible until the DNS has updated.

 By default, your domain is not set up with MX (mail hosting) records with DreamHost when the domain is set to be hosted.
 The MX records and all other mail hosting records are applied to the domain once the first email address is created.